dswright/Ds-Wright/README.md

 # Common Actions

+To install all dependencies - run 'npm install'

 Run the server - run 'grunt'

 Add a post - Add a new Markdown file to server/source_data/post_data/ and add a new post to posts.json